College of Ayurvedic Diet & Digestion

 Credentials, Accreditation

 Our Ayurveda Health Counselor Course was approved by NAMA as of March of 2020.
-However, we did not accept NAMA recognition because of 1) NAMA's low clinical standard (by comparison the American Herbalists Guild requires 400 hours of clinical experience), a minimum to ensure safe delivery of Ayurveda to clients, 2) conflicts of interests in NAMA leadership (see below), and 3) requirements that go against World Health Organization Standards for the profession (see below).
+However, we did not accept NAMA recognition because of 1) NAMA's low clinical standard (by comparison the American Herbalists Guild requires 400 hours of clinical experience), 2) conflicts of interests in NAMA leadership (see below), and 3) requirements that go against World Health Organization Standards for Ayurveda (see below).

 Educational Freedom for Students